Roy Stride

 Roy Stride (born 11 March 1979) is an English musician, songwriter and producer, also known for fronting the multi-platinum-selling UK band Scouting for Girls.
-He has combined worldwide single and album sales in excess of 15 million and his songs have featured on three US No. 1 albums and three UK No. 1 albums, and have been streamed on Spotify more than 2 billion times.
+He has combined worldwide single and album sales in excess of 15 million.
+His songs have featured on three US No. 1 albums and three UK No. 1 albums, and have been streamed on Spotify more than two billion times.
 He has been nominated for one Ivor Novello and four Brit Awards.

-With Scouting for Girls, he's written and produced four top 10 albums and four top 10 singles in the UK.
+With Scouting for Girls, he has written and produced four top 10 albums and four top 10 singles in the UK.
 Their self-titled debut album topped the charts in 2008 and sold over a million copies, yielding three top 10 singles ("She's So Lovely", "Heartbeat", "Elvis Ain't Dead").
 Their follow-up single "This Ain't a Love Song" reached No. 1 for two weeks in 2010.

 He has written and produced records for a diverse range of artists including 5 Seconds of Summer, Jax Jones, One Direction, Seafret, Calum Scott, Scouting for Girls and The Vamps.